simewu/windows-automator/README.md

-Prompt(message [, title]) // Get a string input from the user Random(a [, b])    // Generate a random integer from a to b, [or 0 to a] RandomF(a [, b])   // Generate a random double from a to b, [or 0 to a] Realistic(message) // Send keystrokes to type a message with pauses RightClick()      // Send a right click keystroke RMouseDown()      // Holds down right mouse button RMouseUp()        // Releases right mouse button
+Prompt(message [, title]) // Get a string input from the user Random(a [, b])    // Generate a random integer from a to b, [or 0 to a] RandomF(a [, b])   // Generate a random double from a to b, [or 0 to a] RealisticType(message) // Send keystrokes to type a message with pauses RightClick()      // Send a right click keystroke RMouseDown()      // Holds down right mouse button RMouseUp()        // Releases right mouse button